BC-CSCI1103/f20/resources/systemsetup.md

 2. Now use the Unix `git` command to retrieve some setup tools from our course site on GitHub.

-   >  Heads up!
-The best way to issue these commands accurately is to copy the line and paste it into your command shell.

    ```bash
    git clone https://github.com/BC-CSCI1103/setup.git
    ```

 3. Install [MacPorts](https://www.macports.org/install.php), a utility for managing software packages on Macs.